pharmaverse/admiral/tests/testthat/_snaps/assertions.md

       !
 All elements of `arg` argument must be named. i The indices of the unnamed elements are 1 and 2

+# assert_atomic_vector Test 89: error if input is not atomic vector

+    Code
+      assert_atomic_vector(x)
+    Condition
+      Error:
+      !
+Argument `x` must be an atomic vector, but is a list.

 # assert_same_type Test 91: error if different type

     Code